richeyphu/express-comcraft/README.md

-# express-final-project
+# express-comshop

+RESTful API backend for a computer store.

-The final project of `Build RESTful API with MongoDB, Node.js and Express` course.
+> The final project of `Build RESTful API with MongoDB, Node.js and Express` course.

 ## Usage